 B I was introduced to the idea that we spend much of our time lost in thought and talking to ourselves in our heads by Sam Harris, neuroscientist and long-time meditator.
-In his book Waking Up, Sam explains that there is nothing wrong with thinking, but when we are lost in thought and thinking without realising we are thinking, we become so connected to our thoughts that they change our whole experience.
+In his book Waking Up, Harris explains that when we are lost in thought and thinking without realising we are thinking, we become so connected to our thoughts that they change our whole experience.
 Thoughts appear in our minds, but instead of realising that they’re just thoughts, we feel like we are the thoughts, and they drive our emotions, behaviour, and the thoughts that come next.

-D Another problem some of us experience when we are mind-wandering is what Tara calls if-only mind: this includes thoughts like, ‘If I have that, then I’ll be happy’, or ‘When I get this finished, then I’ll feel okay’; we are hoping that the next moment will contain what this one does not.
-But what we are actually hoping for is to get to a point in the future in which we can feel okay and be fully present in that moment.
+D Another type of thinking that comes with mind-wandering is what Brach calls if-only mind – thoughts like, ‘If I have that, then I’ll be happy’, or ‘When I get this finished, then I’ll feel okay’.
+In these states, we are hoping that the next moment will contain what this one does not, she says; but what we are actually hoping for is to get to a point in the future in which we can feel okay and be fully present in that moment.
 Meditation teachers argue that there’s no need to spend our lives hoping for something that gets us to that point of feeling okay, as that feeling is available to us right here in this moment.

-E Mindfulness is simply observing your thoughts, feelings, and the sounds around you – paying attention to what is real in this moment.
-And mindfulness meditation practice is a form of mental training which, as Tara Brach puts it, carves new pathways in your mind, meaning that you’ll spend less time mind-wandering or distracted by thoughts in your day-to-day life.
-As you become more able to notice when thoughts are appearing, and more aware that you are not your thoughts, you’ll become more able to choose which thoughts to let go of, and come back to being present in the moment more easily.
+E Mindfulness is simply observing your thoughts, feelings, and the sounds around you – paying attention to what is real in the moment.
+And mindfulness meditation practice is a form of mental training which, as Brach puts it, carves new pathways in your mind, meaning that you’ll spend less time mind-wandering or distracted by thoughts in daily life.
+As you become more able to notice when thoughts are appearing, and more aware that you are not your thoughts, you’ll become more able to choose which thoughts to let go of and come back to being present in the moment more easily.

-F Not only does this mean that you can be more present with the people you care about, enjoy the moments more, and take more pleasure from what is around you, it also means that when you are having a hard time, you will be less likely to get lost in thought and carried away by difficult emotions.
+F Being mindful in this way means that you can be more present with the people you care about, enjoy the moments more, and take more pleasure from what’s around you.
+It also means that when you’re having a hard time, you’ll be less likely to get lost in thought and carried away by difficult emotions.
 Being able to notice your thoughts and emotions as they arise can help you to manage them better and gives you more of a choice about how you react.
-Being mindful in this way is what Sam Harris describes as ‘the doorway to a profound degree of psychological freedom’.
+This is something Harris describes as ‘the doorway to a profound degree of psychological freedom’.